dtekcth/data101/src/courses/general_tips.md

 There are countless sites offering programming advice.
 Avoid sites that look like news articles or have short sentences.
 These are usually either computer-generated or written to rate high up on search results.
 If possible try and find the official documentation.
-Remember that you can use !kbd[!ctrl+F] to find content on the page.
+Remember that you can use !kbd[!ctrl+f] to find content on the page.
 This is more a problem than ever with AI generated slop articles showing up as a first result very often.
 These aren't always worthless but can often contain incorrect or misleading information.